Transitioning Sea Farms to Clean Battery Power

 Data will be gathered by TBY.
 Hyde Renewables (HRE) will analyze and review the defined power and energy profiles and modeled system performance and availability.
 HRE will present its assumptions, potential risks identified, and any limitations expected to TBY and project stakeholders.

-Task 3: Identification of DC motors and DC hydraulic power packs (Oct '23 to Dec '23)
+Task 3: Identification of DC motors and DC hydraulic power packs (October 2023 to December 2023)

 HRE and TBY will work with equipment manufacturers to identify DC motors and DC hydraulic power packs that will meet the needs and rugged environments of aquaculture farms.
 Using DC equipment avoids the losses resulting from converting DC battery power to AC power using an inverter.
-TBY will vet the equipment identified with sea farmers to confirm suitability.
+TBY will vet the equipment identified with sea farmers to confirm its suitability.
 HRE will leverage the above duty-cycle analysis results to calculate battery requirements for the DC motors and power packs, advise sources of applicable batteries, design the general wiring, safety measures, and controls required for safe and reliable operation, and conduct desktop validation of the performance expectations provided by sea farms.
 The purpose of this validation is to confirm and compare the battery, motor, and pump manufacturers’ described performance with known variables, use case specific factors, and stakeholder needs and risk tolerance.
 The methods include a review of:

-1. Manufacturer provided power curves based on simulated performance
+1. Manufacturer-provided power curves based on simulated performance

 2. Available empirical manufacturer data on power curve and availability performance